-Local associations are independent, volunteer-led organisations which provide a forum for governors in a local area.
+Local associations are independent, volunteer-led organisations which provide a forum for governors and trustees in a local area.

 Most local associations have always had a strong representative role and strong links with local authorities: in our 2016 survey of local associations, 97% of associations surveyed represented governing bodies on local authority committees and working parties.
 In addition, many provide meetings and conferences for members, allowing governors to share best practice as well as giving them an opportunity to raise matters related to their school.
 A local association may also provide advice and training to members, send out a regular newsletter, and have their own website.